First-Year Applicants

 Your application will only be considered for admission when complete; Each application must include the following:

-• A completed online application which would include your personal statement, resume/CV, and payment of the application fee.
+• A completed online application which would include your personal statement/statement of interest, resume/CV, and payment of the application fee.

 • Official transcripts from all post-secondary institutions attended.
-Sent directly from the post-secondary institution.
+Sent directly from the post-secondary institution (digital or hard copy).

 • LSAT score and writing sample on file (please provide your LSAC ID number in your application).

-• Two letters of reference (at least one academic if possible) forwarded directly by the referees to the TRU Law Admissions Office (either by mail at 805 TRU Way, Kamloops, BC, V2C 0C8 or email to lawadmissions@tru.ca — please ensure your first and last name appear in the subject line).
+• Two letters of reference (at least one academic if possible) forwarded directly by the referees to the TRU Law Admissions Office via email to lawadmissions@tru.ca — please ensure your first and last name appear in the subject line of the email.

 • Any other supplemental documents that are required by your selected category of admission, which can be sent to the mail or email address above.